matomo-org/developer-documentation/docs/4.x/asset-pipeline.md

 ### Async components and chunking

-A small note concerning [async components](https://v3.vuejs.org/guide/migration/async-components.html#introduction) in Vue.
+A note concerning [async components](https://v3.vuejs.org/guide/migration/async-components.html#introduction) in Vue:
 Vue allows developers to define components but not include them in the final bundle, instead loading them dynamically via a network request.
 This is done via the magic `import()` function.
 This section describes how this is done, so it is not so magical.